 - 2 cups cooked, cooled quinoa tri-color or white

-- 2 cups cooked, cooled green lentils
+- 2 cups cooked, cooled green lentils homemade or purchased

 - 2 ribs celery chopped fine

 - 2 Persian or mini cucumbers chopped fine